 Why It Was Worth It: Yes, choosing dentistry out of undergrad would have been easier, but I don’t think I would have appreciated it as much back then.

-If I had chosen dentistry first, I may have wondered whether teaching would be more fulfilling.
+If I'd chosen dentistry first, I may have wondered whether teaching would be more fulfilling.
 But now I can say that I have no regrets or thoughts of "What if?"

 The Military Officer-Turned Real-Estate-Investor